TheCakeIsNaOH/choco-remixer/README.md

    - Not open source
    - Too expensive for home users at $640/year
+   - May require an ongoing license to continue to use packages internalized.

 ## Requirements

 - PowerShell - tested so far with v5.1 on windows, should be compatible with 6+ and other OSes without too much effort
-- `choco` on your path
+- `choco` installed and on your path
-- Chocolatey `.nupgk` files that are include all files in the package (i.e. not internal).
+- Chocolatey `.nupgk` files that do not include all files in the package (i.e. not internal).
 - A local chocolatey repository.
 Proget is ideal

 ## Setup